 Do you regularly, that is at least 2 or 3 times per week, use any of the following modes of transportation?
-By that I mean for any purpose, including commuting to school or work, running errands, or recreation.
+By that I mean for any purpose, including commuting to school or work,

 Seven in ten see a need for additional funding for transportation in San Francisco.